The Story Behind PreflightAPI

 Chapter 1

-My name is Brandon Berisford.
-I am a software engineer of about six years and a private pilot.
-In 2022 I started flight training while working full-time in the defense aviation industry, and in 2023 I earned my PPL.
-That mix of writing code during the week and flying on weekends is what eventually led to PreflightAPI.
+I'm Brandon Berisford — a software engineer and private pilot.
+I started flight training in 2022 while working full-time in the defense aviation industry, and earned my PPL in 2023.
+Writing code during the week and flying on weekends is what eventually led to PreflightAPI.

 Cessna on the ramp at sunset during student pilot training